tyrell/llm-ollama-llamaindex-bootstrap/README.md

 Designed for offline use, this RAG application template is based on Andrej Baranovskij's tutorials.
 It offers a starting point for building your own local RAG pipeline, independent of online APIs and cloud-based LLM services like OpenAI.
 This empowers developers to experiment and deploy RAG applications in controlled environments.

+A fullstack UI application generated using [create-llama](https://blog.llamaindex.ai/create-llama-a-command-line-tool-to-generate-llamaindex-apps-8f7683021191) and customised for this project can be found at https://github.com/tyrell/llm-ollama-llamaindex-bootstrap-ui

 ## The Stack

 This RAG application runs entirely offline, utilizing your local CPU to generate/retrieve/rank responses without needing internet access.
 This RAG deployment relies solely on your local CPU for computation.
 Please note that processing large datasets or using resource-intensive models might slow down performance.